Věra Kohnová: Věra Kohnová's family

 On 22 January 1942, the family was put on transport "S" to Theresienstadt.
 The last record of Věra Kohnová comes from 11 March 1942, when she left Theresienstadt on a transport for another Nazi camp in Izbica—a transfer station to the extermination camps.
+She and her family arrived at Izbica two days later on 13 March.
 Although she and her family did not survive, her diary was hidden by Marie Kalivodová and Miroslav Matouš for 65 years.